 Application and Program Information

-- Work Recommendations: The program is full-time, and we recommend working no more than 20 hours per week.
+- Work Recommendations: The program is rigorous and requires substantial work outside the classroom, especially during the 2nd and 3rd semesters.
+We recommend working 20 hours per week or less.

 First and Second Semester/Term Details